 Make sure your home looks move-in ready, so there is no final clean-up needed prior to closing.

-Once your home is built, congratulations!
-It’s time to move in.
+Congratulations!
+Now that the building process is finished, you and your family can move in.
 During this process, it’s important to take care of the final steps:

-- Decide whether you’ll hire a moving company or handle the moving on your own.
-This is entirely up to you and depends upon your desired timeline.
+- Choose how to move: Decide whether you’d prefer to hire a moving company or handle everything on your own.
+This choice is entirely up to you and depends upon your desired timeline.

-- Take your time.
-Rushing adds nothing but stress to the process.
-Take the time to enjoy the process rather than to rush.
+- Take your time: Take the time to enjoy the process rather than rushing.
 Choose one room that can wait (an office or extra bedroom) and use it as your base.
 Focus on unpacking a certain number of boxes per day until complete.